tadeu95/BAGS/README.md

 # *BAGS: Barcode, Audit & Grade System*

 ### Available links for direct access to BAGS:
 1. [Link1](https://tadeu-apps.shinyapps.io/bags)
 2. [Link2](https://tadeu-apps.shinyapps.io/bags2)
 3. [Link3](https://tadeu-apps.shinyapps.io/bags3)
 4. [Link4](https://tadeu-apps.shinyapps.io/bags4)
 5. [Link5](https://tadeu-apps.shinyapps.io/bags5)

+### NOTE: the web links have limited capacity for the retrieval or large taxonomic groups, and they are limited to one user at a time.
+To run BAGS without limitations, host the application locally in your R environment

 ## **How to host BAGS locally in your R environment**